e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

 ## What I'm doing in the exercises:

 Sept.
+16, 2021:
+- Currently, starting on Chapter 7 of the book!
+- Functions: are speacial keywords that accept certain parameters, perform an operation, and return the result of tat operation as a value (page 188).
+  - *String functions*: modeify character and text-based data.
+  - *Date functions*: modify time and date data.
+  - *Aggregate functions*: perform mathematical operations.
+- String: another word for text data stored in a text-based data type.

+Sept.
 15, 2021:
 - Inner Joins with More Than Two tables:joins can combine more than two tables.
 - Using NOT, IS, and NULL with Left Outer Join: